 Myth #3: I can’t afford solar panels.

 Not so!
-Solar panels have reduced in cost over the years and there are government incentives available for those who want to convert to solar.
+Solar panels have reduced in cost over the years and there are many more government incentives available.
 SAVKAT offers several options to finance your new solar project that includes no money out of pocket to get started.
 In most cases, the homeowner has no upfront expense and their monthly utility bill converts to a less expensive monthly installment payment for the solar panels.

 Myth #4: I won’t live in my house long enough to repay my investment.

 Not only are you saving money from day one, but solar systems can actually increase the value of your home!
 In a study performed by Berkely, homes with solar panel systems sell for a premium over homes without solar systems.